dougeby/IntuneDocs/intune/troubleshoot-app-install.md

 - Win32 app install log collection is enabled for apps that meet the required, available, and uninstall app assignment intent.
 - Log files are zipped and encrypted before they are saved in storage.
 - Stored logs are encrypted to protect any PII information contained in the logs​.
-- Log path folders for MSI based apps will not be prompted for your (admin) action.
+- Log path folders for MSI-based apps will not be prompted for your (admin) action.
 - You will always be prompted for log folder paths for *setup.exe* and script-based installer apps delivered via the Intune management extension.
 - Log content size is capped at 60MB.
 - Log files older than 24 hours will be removed from storage.